budbee/magento/README.md

 ## Requirements

 1. Ask for credentials from Budbee

+## How does it works
+1. All products are shippable with budbee
+3. Product attribute created and assigned to default attribute set (ship with budbee)
-2. Product attribute must be set to all shippable products (ship with budbee > yes)
+ - if you want to exclude a product add the attribut to your attribute set then update the product (ship with budbee > no)
-3. add to transactional Emails
+4. if you want to show additional information about budbee in transactional Emails add the following code :

 ```<p><span>Selected time:</span> {{var order.getBudbeeDesiredDeliveryFormatedDate()}}</p>
 {{if order.budbee_door_code}}<p><span>Code Door: </span>{{var order.budbee_door_code}}</p>{{/if}}